 Social Gathering Policy

+These limits will be used when staff members are called to respond to a social gathering.
 Any person, including a current student, who is not assigned to a residence hall room but is in the building or room for the purpose of visiting students who are assigned to the room is considered the guest of the student being visited.
 All guests who are not enrolled Chapman University students must be registered online.

 Any social gathering that violates this policy will be dispersed immediately by Residence Life staff and First Year Experience and/or Public Safety officers and will result in conduct review.
 When a social gathering is dispersed, all guests or other students must immediately leave the residence.
 The resident host, their guests, and other students present are required to cooperate with the staff and assist with the immediate dispersing of the social gathering.
-Any resistance, verbal or physical, toward University officials may result in loss of housing privileges, sanctions, and/or arrest by law enforcement.
+Any resistance, verbal or physical, toward University officials, may result in loss of housing privileges, sanctions, and/or arrest by law enforcement.

 Solicitation

-No door-to-door solicitation for ticket sales, cash donations (including non-profit organizations), drawings, raffles, magazines, newspapers, candy, or food or any other money exchanges will be permitted in University residence halls or apartments.
+No door-to-door solicitation for ticket sales, cash donations (including non-profit organizations), drawings, raffles, magazines, newspapers, candy, food or any other money exchanges will be permitted in University residence halls or apartments.
 If solicitors approach a resident’s door, residents should call Public Safety at (714) 997-6763.

 Water Use